Creative Community for Peace: Celebrity involvement

-Bhad Bhabie

-Danielle Bregoli also known as Bhad Bhabie made an appearance at CCFP's 2019 Ambassadors of Peace event.
+Bhad Bhabie made an appearance at CCFP's 2019 Ambassadors of Peace event.
 She posted a picture of herself at the event, tagging CCFP and captioning it "BHABIE SUPPORTS PEACE BICH".

-Despite BDS protests, she went ahead with a concert in Tel Aviv.
+Despite BDS protests, she went ahead with a concert in Tel Aviv-Yafo.

-Cyndi Lauper

-CCFP worked closely with Cyndi Lauper and team on her trip to Israel.
-She specifically wanted to visit an LGBTQ facility in Israel.
-CCFP organized an event at Tel Aviv's LGBT Center where she met with gay activist and took questions from the crowd.
+CCFP worked closely with Cyndi Lauper and her team on a trip to Israel, organizing an event at Tel Aviv's LGBT Center.
 Lauper praised Israel's "warmth, democracy and diversity."
 Times of Israel describes the event as a "huge success for Israel advocacy".

-Diane Warren

-12-time Oscar Nominee Songwriter Diane Warren is active with CCFP.
-Brian Fishbach says "the arts are a vital mechanism in creating lasting change" and "Diane Warren knows what it takes to bridge divides".
-And Warren says "nothing can change the world like music".
+Diane Warren is active with CCFP.
+Brian Fishbach says "the arts are a vital mechanism in creating lasting change" and "Diane Warren knows what it takes to bridge divides."
+And Warren says "nothing can change the world like music."

-Eric Burdon

-In 2013, Eric Burdon, the former frontman for The Animals cancelled a show in Tel Aviv after pressure from BDS activists.
-According to CCFP the BDS activism was "violent" and Burdon feared for his safety.
+In 2013, Eric Burdon cancelled a show in Tel Aviv after pressure from BDS activists.
+According to CCFP, the BDS activism was "violent" and Burdon feared for his safety.
 CCFP reached out to him, convinced him he would be safe in Israel, and went ahead with the originally planned show.

-Haim Saban
+Haim Saban is a supporter of CCFP.

-Egyptian born, media-producer Haim Saban says "The BDS movement is not only anti-Israel, but anti-Semitic".
-He claims that Creative Community for Peace is the opposite of BDS, trying to bring people together instead of break them apart.
-He insists there has to be a way to sit down and talk things out, and that he prays for peace for all.

-Shaquille O'Neal

 CCFP released a video from Shaquille O'Neal wishing all Jews a happy Sukkot.

-Ziggy Marley

-Ziggy Marley was honored as an Ambassador of Peace and a 2019 CCFP event.
-At the event he said he's been going to Israel since he as a teenager.
-He said he doesn't play in Israel for political reasons, he does so to "spread our message of justice, love, and peace for all people."